ewhite1999/nft-preview-card-component-main/README.md

 }
 ```

-- How to center an image without absolute positioning:
+- How to center an image with absolute positioning:

 ```css
 .container {